 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.

-A student who does not attend a class and does not officially withdraw from that course by the official census date of the semester, will be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
+Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
+A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
 Instructors are responsible for clearly stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.
-Students who enroll in a course but have "Never Attended" by the official census date, will be administratively dropped from the course with a letter grade of "X."

 It is the student's responsibility to verify administrative drops for excessive absences through MySPC using his or her student online account.

-Students must attend and/or participate in all classes for which financial aid is awarded.
 If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated, the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.
-(See South Plains College General Catalog)

 Due to the importance of the emergency medical information being taught, the instructor of this course defines excessive absences as missing the 3rd class day (or having equivalent tardies) in a course section.
-A student who meets this criteria will be administratively dropped from the course by the instructor.
+A student who meets these criteria will be administratively dropped from the course by the instructor.

-- Tardies: (Definition): arriving any time after the class has started (roll call) or not returning from an approved break after class has started. - Two tardies will be considered missing one class day and counted as such. - Work schedule is not an excuse for missing class. - Any exceptions to this policy must be discussed on an individual basis with the course instructor and the EMS Program Director. (i.e. student hospitalization, immediate family member death, etc.)
+- Tardies: (Definition): arriving any time after the class has started or not returning from an approved break after class has started.
+Leaving class early will also constitute a tardy. - Two tardies will be considered missing one class day and counted as such. - Work schedule is not an excuse for missing class.

+• Any exceptions to this policy must be discussed on an individual basis with the course instructor and the EMS Program Director. (i.e. - student hospitalization, immediate family member death, etc.).